rht-labs/enablement-docs/4-an-enslaved-hope/README.md

 2. On the job's configure page; set the Branch Sources to `git`
 ![multibranch-select-git](../images/exercise4/multibranch-select-git.png)

-2. Fill in the Git settings with your `todolist-api` GitLab url and set the credentials as you've done before.
+2. Fill in the Git settings with your `todolist-api` GitLab url and set the credentials as you've done before. `https://gitlab.apps.<SOMEDOMAIN>.com/<YOUR_NAME>/todolist-api.git`
 ![multibranch-git](../images/exercise4/multibranch-git.png)

-2. Set the `Scan Multibranch Pipeline Triggers` to be periodical and the internal to 1 minute.
+2. Set the `Scan Multibranch Pipeline Triggers` to be periodic and the interval to 1 minute.
 This will poll the gitlab instance for new branches or change sets to build.
 ![multibranch-scan-time](../images/exercise4/multibranch-scan-time.png)

 2. Save the Job configuration to run the intial scan.
 The log will show scans for `master` and `develop` branch which have no `Jenkinsfile` so are skipped.
 The resulting view will show the `feature/jenkinsfile` job corresponding the only branch that currently has one.
 The build should run automatically.